Cycle Bealach na Ba - Britain's Toughest Bike Climb

 Accommodation: unless you’re into serious punishment, breaking the journey at Applecross before the ride home is recommended.
 Here you can choose from the Applecross campsite with its huts (which save you carrying a tent) or a room at the Applecross Inn

 Food & nutrition: Lochcarron holds the last cafes and shops before the pass for stocking up, while the Inn at Applecross itself does great beer and food, although getting in early is recommended as in summer the place can be packed.
-Oh, and don't forget your 33Fuel Chia Energy Gels and Pre and Post Workout Shakes.
+Oh, and don't forget your 33Fuel Chia Energy Gels and Rocket Fuel for the ride, and Elite Meal Replacement Shake to take care of the recovery after such a big day.